MycroftAI/mycroft-skills/README.md

 For an example pull request , check out [this PR](https://github.com/MycroftAI/mycroft-skills/pull/37)

 ## Community Contributed Skill List
+**When submitting a skill make sure skill name links to the location of the skill, we are doing away with the wiki pages.
+Also please include the phrase to trigger on as well for your skill.**

 | Status              | Skill Name                                                     | Description<br>```"phrase to trigger"```    |